 There was no longer any point trying to convince myself to stay.

 What good had it done me, seeking out the secrets of the house, and of its master?
 How far had I got, in my quest to discover my own identity?
-I had learned next to nothing about either of us. – In fact, instead of finding answers, I seemed to be wading further out into a murky, bottomless pool of questions.
+I had learned next to nothing about either of us...in fact, instead of finding answers, I seemed to be wading further out into a murky, bottomless mire of questions.
 And all I had received for my efforts so far was a glimpse of a moving photo and a set of horribly broken fingers.

 I was left with no choice.
 I would simply have to leave as soon as I had the use of my hands again.
 I had no real idea how long my injuries would take to heal, but it seemed likely that it would be some weeks.
 Until then I would have to do my best to keep out of trouble, and that basically meant continuing to play the good little automaton for Lucius...